jeremytieman/mern-todo-app/README.md

 ## Docker Deploy

 The project contains Dockerfiles to create backend and frontend containers.
 In order to set up the entire system, two Docker elements must be set up first.
-First, for the MondoDB Docker image, you must set up a volume for Mongo to store the data:
+First, for the MondoDB Docker image, you must set up two volumes for Mongo to store its data:

 `docker volume create mongodata`
+`docker volume create mongoconfig`

 Next, the system should reside within its own network:

-`docker network create --subnet=192.168.0.0/16 todo-network`
+`docker network create --subnet=192.168.0.0/16 todo`

 ### MongoDB